dclutr/create-html-gallery/README.md

 <=    |__media files
 =>    |__index.html
 ```
+This can also be seen in `example gallery.png`

 ## Gotchas
 1. Too many media files in one directory can cause the `index.html` of that directory to be slow.
 Putting a limit on number of files can help, for example 64